How to Format a Family History Book

 - Since a family history book may be dense with information, it can be useful to add an index in your book.
 Microsoft Word offers how-to guides for creating an index.

-With the wealth of information in your genealogy, footnotes can be very valuable.
-Certain terms, people or events may require more explanation, but you don't want to break up the reader's flow.
-Simply include a footnote or endnote with the deeper explanation.
-Again, Microsoft Word has detailed instructions on setting up footnotes or endnotes.
+- To add more explanation to terms, people or events, without breaking up the flow of content, include a footnote or endnote with the deeper explanation.
+Microsoft Word offers detailed instructions for setting up footnotes or endnotes.